JDJCREATES/pepsico-code-date-agent/README.md

-# PepsiCo Code Date Agent
+# Code Date Quality Control Agent
-> Created by @JDJCREATES ~ Jacob Jones ~ PMO #37
+> Created by @JDJCREATES ~ Jacob Jones

-> AI-powered production line monitoring using multi-agent architecture via Langchain framework
+> AI-powered production line monitoring using multi-agent architecture via LangChain framework

 ## Live Demo

-> Input data is simulated
+- Input data is simulated with dynamically generated chip bag images
-> Agentic AI is powered with Openai API via Langchain
+- Agentic AI powered by OpenAI API via LangChain
-> PepsiCo would need to integrate either on premises LLM or use enterprise solutions such as azure
+- Food manufacturers can integrate on-premises LLM or enterprise solutions (Azure OpenAI)
-> A custom vision agent could be trained for offline use given a large enough dataset
+- Custom vision models can be trained offline with sufficient datasets

 ## The Problem

-**Code date errors cost food manufacturers millions in product recalls
+**Code date errors cost food manufacturers millions in product recalls**

-At PepsiCo Frito-Lay:
+In snack food production:
 - Code dates are checked manually every 30 minutes by operators and quality technicians
 - This limits checking and logging code dates to only a few units out of thousands made during a shift
 - No pattern detection or data logging between shifts